jyaquinas/jyaquinas.github.io/_posts/2022-02-13-basic-linux-commands.md

 This is used to move some data into some file, usually some text.
 * `echo 'text' > filename.txt`: Use a single greater-than sign to overwrite the file.
 So this will replace the old data with the new data.
 * `echo 'text' >> filename.txt`: Use two greater-than signs to add data to the file.
 New data will be added to a new line.

+If no filename is stated, e.g. `echo 'hello'`, it will simply print out to the terminal.

 *Note: If you use a filename that doesn't exist, a new file with the content inside will be created.*